 We are constantly evaluating and re-evaluating the safety of each of our destinations and activities.
 We subscribe to security alerts, and TFT always reserves the right to modify or cancel an itinerary if we feel that conditions are unsafe.

 All of our accommodations and activities have been personally vetted by TFT staff as part of the intensive, on-the-ground research that is behind every program.

 We have five rules designed for the safety of the group.

 No sexual activity

-No leaving the group without permission or bringing anyone into the group without permission
+No leaving the group without permission

-No Negative Energy which includes our zero-tolerance stance towards bullying or compromising the group experience
+No Negative Energy, which includes our zero-tolerance stance towards bullying or compromising the group experience

 Following these five rules is vital to participants’ safety.
 In order to ensure the rules are respected and the group safe, TFT will send home participants who break any one of the rules.
-This is a one strike policy and is very effective in deterring poor decisions.
+This is a one-strike policy and is very effective in deterring poor decisions.